Epizephyrian Locris: Foundation

-Locri was the last of the Greek colonies founded in Calabria, following a wave of colonization by Achaeans from the Ionian coast (Metapontion, Poseidonia, Sybaris, Kroton), shortly before 720 BC.
+Locri was the last of the Greek colonies founded in Calabria, following a wave of colonization by Achaeans from the Ionian coast (Metapontion, Poseidonia, Sybaris, Kroton) shortly before 720 BC.
+The first settlement was founded near Cape Zefirio (the current Cape Bruzzano).

+Later, the colonists moved north, close to the Epopis hill, where they founded a city named "Epizephyrioi".
+The indigenous populations of the Sicels were driven out.

+Disputes in origin

 Scholars hold contrasting views of the colonists' origins.
-Some argue that they might have come from Opuntian Locris, while others believe that the settlers might have originated in Ozolian Locris in whole or in part.
+Some argue that they might have come from Opuntian Locris, while others believe they originated in Ozolian Locris in whole or in part.
+Many believe that the settlers were Helots.
 The dispute is based on different ancient sources.
-However, it is mostly agreed that the settlers were likely Helots.

-The first settlement was founded near Cape Zefirio (the current Cape Bruzzano).
-Later the colonists moved north by about 20 km, close to the Epopis hill, where they founded the historical city named "Epizephyrioi".
-The indigenous populations of Sicels were driven out.

 Government and organisation

-Locri was organized according to a model similar to that of Locris.
-A rigid conservative and militarist aristocracy exercised power through the "Assembly of a Thousand" which likely included all citizens who enjoyed full political rights.
-The population was divided into three tribes and thirty-six phratries.
+Locri functioned under a political model similar to that of Locris.
+A conservative militarist aristocracy exercised power through the so-called "Assembly of a Thousand", which was probably composed of citizens enjoying full political rights.
+The population was organised into three tribes and thirty-six phratries.

-The Epizephyrian Locris legal system was based on the legislation of Zaleucus, the first western legislator, c.
-660 BC.
-It was a unique legislation for the time and place, as Epizephyrian Locris was the first Greek community to use a written, codified set of laws rather than be dependent on the arbitrary decisions of judges, which became a source of social discord.
-The system used the law of retaliation (Latin: lex talionis), imposing specific penalties for each crime committed in an attempt to prevent serial family feuds and private vengeance, customary at the time.
-The system also placed a much higher value on the role and social prestige of women within Epizephyrian Locrian society, as seen in their role in the city's cults and their right to perpetuate inheritance and therefore the name of a family over time, even in the absence of male heirs.
-The nobility also traced its matriarchal lineage, avoiding the question of paternal uncertainty inherent in any patrilineal system.
+The Epizephyrian Locris legal system was based on the legislation of Zaleucus, c.
+660 BC and used a written, codified set of laws.

+The system used the law of retaliation (Latin: lex talionis), imposing specific penalties for each crime committed in an attempt to prevent serial family feuds and private vengeance, which was customary at the time.
+The system also placed a much higher value on the role and social prestige of women within Epizephyrian Locrian society.
+This is seen in their role in the city's cults and their right to perpetuate inheritance and the name of a family over time, even in the absence of male heirs.
+The nobility also used matrilineality to trace its lineage.

-In 7th century BC, the development of the city was underway, expanding from the hills onto the plain closer to the sea, based on an organised urban plan.
-Its sanctuaries and cults became well-known across the Greek world, particularly two sanctuary estates, one dedicated to Persephone (who was worshipped here as the protector of fertile marriage, a role typically associated with Hera) and one to Aphrodite.
+In 7th century BC, the development of the city was underway, expanding from the hills onto the plain closer to the sea, based on an organized urban plan.
+Its sanctuaries and cults became well-known across the Greek world, particularly two sanctuary estates: one dedicated to Persephone (who was worshipped as the protector of fertile marriage, a role typically associated with Hera), and one to Aphrodite.